Pink pigeon: Distribution and habitat

-The species is endemic to the Mascarene island of Mauritius, a small island to the east of Madagascar in the Indian Ocean, and the tiny predator-free island of Isle aux Aigrettes off its eastern coast.
+The species is endemic to the Mascarene island of Mauritius, a small island to the east of Madagascar in the Indian Ocean, and the tiny predator-free island of Île aux Aigrettes off its eastern coast.
 A subspecies, the Réunion pink pigeon, became extinct on the neighbouring Reunion Island around 1700.

-As of 2016, there are five locations places where wild populations of the pink pigeon can be found.
+As of 2016, there are five places where wild populations of the pink pigeon can be found.
 Four of these locations belong to Black River Gorges National Park and the fifth to Isle aux Aigrettes.
 All are monitored by the Mauritian Wildlife Foundation.
 The species is not migratory.

 The species prefers upland evergreen forests, but is equally at home in coastal forests as long as the vegetation is native and not dominated by introduced species such as Chinese Guava (Psidium cattleianum) or the privet (Ligustrum robustum).
 Destruction of such primal forests has been a major reason for its decline.